Cleric-K/vJoySerialFeeder/Docs/Interaction.md

 The classic example would be to develop a dashboard software.
 Let's say you built a cockpit with some sticks, levers, switches and you use Arduino to feed the data to vJoySerialFeeder.
-Using the Interaction API you can create a dashboard (for example as a web page) which visualizes some of the data coming through the serial channels.
+Using the Interaction API you can create a dashboard (for example as a web page opened on a tablet) which visualizes some of the data coming through the serial channels.
 Furthermore you can make "soft" switches, buttons, axes on your dashboard which can be fed back to vJoySerialFeeder and from there to the virtual joystick.